acend/go-basics-training-examples/robot/README.md

 ## Tips

-Try to solve the example with only 6 instructions first.
+Try to solve the exercise only with the 6 example instructions first.
 Do not solve all tasks at once.
 Try to find the end position first and then try to extend your solution for the other tasks.

 To read the file you can use [os.ReadFile](https://pkg.go.dev/os#ReadFile) which gives you the content of the whole file as a `[]byte`.
 ```golang